 For some of us, this distant person is a parent!
 A sister, or brother…

 For others, it’s the men you’ve dated.
-Men keep being distant, hard to get.
-They never write an email, text or call.
+Men who keep being distant, or hard to get.

-If there’s anything I’ve had to learn, through my work with women, and through my own personal life, it is that many people do not want closeness, for a variety of reasons.
+If there’s anything I’ve had to learn through my work with women, and through my own personal life, it is that many people do not want emotional closeness.

-Absorb the pain it causes you, (because if you don’t, you’ll keep getting stuck with distant people until you do).
+Absorb the pain it causes you, (because if you don’t, you’ll keep getting stuck with distant, emotionally unavailable people until you do).

 You can try a couple of times to reach out to a distant person, but if they still maintain their distance, you must feel.